Budgeting Credit Loans

 Deciding to do this is not a long-lasting solution, as you are simply putting off the monthly payment until your next credit card bill is due.
 While it might be necessary to cover one monthly payment on your loan with your credit card, you will want to do everything in your power to ensure you have enough cash to cover your next credit card payment before you get hit with a late fee which you were trying to avoid in the first place.

-If there is another option to make sure you meet your minimum payments despite financial difficulties, attempt that option first, especially if your credit card has a higher interest rate than your loan.
+If there is another option to make sure you meet your minimum payments despite financial difficulties, attempt that option first, especially if your credit card has higher interest rates than your loan.

 Cash Advance